Inventory Restocking, Fulfillment Hub USA

 Inventory Stockouts

-(Maximum daily usage x maximum lead time) – (average daily usage x average lead time) = safety stock amount
+(Maximum daily usage x maximum lead time) – (average daily usage x average lead time) = safety stock amount&nbsp

 Overstocking Inventory